Originally posted in December 2018, updated and made even more awesome in March 2020

 hormone production and balance

-Because the role of good fats in the body is primarily as a result of its protective sheath around all nerve fibres and its anti-inflammatory benefits, and because inflammation is now being recognized universally as the primary culprit behind all disease and illness, we can consider healthy fats the ultimate protector in your body.
+Because the role of good fats in the body is primarily as a result of its protective sheath around all nerve fibres and its anti-inflammatory benefits – and because inflammation is now being recognized universally as the primary culprit behind ALL disease and illness (whoa, right?!) we can confidently say that healthy fats have earned their reputation as the ultimate protector in your body.

-Our Last 10 lbs Food Camp nutrition program is THE FUNDAMENTAL program to learn about, or refresh your memory on, the macronutrients and their crucial roles in your body.
-This comprehensive online program also delivers menu plans, practical real-life tools, and tons of extras to help you build your best body from the inside out!
+Our Food Camp Fundamentals Nutrition Program is the essential online course to learn about, or refresh your memory on, all the macronutrients and their crucial roles in your body.
+This comprehensive program also delivers menu plans, practical real-life tools, and tons of extras to help you build your best body from the inside out!

 NOT ALL FAT IS CREATED EQUALLY